walkawayy/TR1X/docs/tr2/README.md

 - improved support for non-4:3 aspect ratios

 #### Audio
+- added an option to control how music is played while underwater rather than simply muting it
 - fixed music not playing with certain game versions
 - fixed the audio not being in sync when Lara strikes the gong in Ice Palace
 - fixed sound settings resuming the music